 The photograph above is the Rowardennan Youth Hostel.
 Looks quite good, doesn’t it?

 No longer looking like hovels and confined to back streets, modern day hostels can be found anywhere, from city centres to country villages, and beautiful seafront locations.

 Discerning travellers have picked up on this, and see hostels as the ideal choice for budget accommodation.
 For one night stays, backpackers, hikers, skiers and short family breaks, a good hostel ensures that most of your money stays in your pocket.

-And of course, that leaves you free to splash out on other things!
+And of course, any amount you save leaves you free to splash out on other things!

 I have to admit, I used to consider hostels as a last resort, but not any longer.

 Apart from the savings, they really do represent good value for money.
-Let’s be honest, if you’re planning on going anywhere for a short break, or hiking, cycling, skiing, kayaking, or any outdoor activities, you really don’t need a 5 star hotel do you?
+Let’s be honest, if you’re planning on going to any place (or places) for a short break, or hiking, cycling, skiing, kayaking, or any outdoor activities, you really don’t need a 5 star hotel do you?

 An added bonus is that most good hostels now offer private facilities, and the extra cost will usually be little more than £1 per night.
 Not much for some privacy, is it?

 PLAN IN ADVANCE….